You’re at the crossroads of a divorce in Pennsylvania and your mind is spinning with anxiety and worries as you lose sleep thinking about:

 We’ll actively guide you through our comprehensive budgeting process to reflect your marital as well as your projected post-marital expenses.
 So we can take a close look together at what each of you earns, spend, and will need to move forward.

-And since we offer all-inclusive, flat-fee mediation services, we have no vested interest in prolonging the conflict because we don't bill you hourly like lawyers would.
+We’ll then help you negotiate an alimony result you both find fair and will best enable you to meet your financial obligations after you’re divorced.
+And since we offer all-inclusive, flat-fee mediation services, we have no vested interest in prolonging the conflict because we don’t bill you hourly like lawyers would.

 Equitable Mediation enables you to get a fair alimony outcome.